paytonjjones/networktools/cran-comments.md

 ---

-* Note: This is the first submission of for the networktools package
+* Note: This is the first submission of the networktools package